yorikvanhavre/FreeCAD-manual/README.md

 Start with the [table of contents](SUMMARY.md).

 If you are a book editor interested in publishing this book, drop me a note ;)

+This book is being tailored to be used with [gitbook](https://github.com/GitbookIO/gitbook)